International: graduate entrepreneur visa

 Find out about applying for a Tier 1 Graduate Entrepreneur Visa as an international student wanting to start a business.

-Registered businesses must be based in the UK.
-Whilst international collaborations and overseas trading and sourcing are encouraged, projects must have a presence and base in the UK.
+Overseas trading and sourcing are encouraged; however, projects must have a presence and base in the UK.

 The call for entries will go out in June 2018.
 Join our mailing list to be the first to find out more.
 Open to current UAL students and recent graduates (within 2 years of graduation).